Create the Build and Deploy Pipeline

 Add the Build Workflow as the first stage in the Pipeline:

 - In Pipeline Stages, click the plus button.
-The Pipeline Stage dialog appears.
+The Pipeline Stage settings appear.

 - In Step Name, enter a name for the Build Stage, such as Build Artifact.